NIPG-DG schemes for transformed master equations modeling open quantum systems: Introduction

-where $Q_{FP}$ is the quantum Fokker-Planck operator that models the interaction of the system with its environment (representing it in the Wigner picture by a diffusion term plus a friction one, as abovementioned).
+where $Q_{FP}$ is the quantum Fokker-Planck operator that models the interaction of the system with its environment (representing it in the Wigner picture by diffusive and friction terms, with diffusion matrix $D$ and friction coefficient $\gamma$).
 The following particular case for the aforementioned operator will be considered,